-Notices of decision: Who to name in decisions: More than six persons affected
+Notices of decision: who to name in decisions: more than 6 persons affected

 Regulation 3 of the Social Security Contributions (Decisions and Appeals) Regulations 1999 (SI 1999 No 1027) requires that a decision must state the name of every person in respect of whom it is made.
 See DANSP41100 for general guidance about naming those affected by decisions.

-There will be cases where the number of workers affected by a decision exceeds six.
+There will be cases where the number of workers affected by a decision exceeds 6.
 In such cases, you must first try to agree a representative sample with the employer.
-When agreeing a representative sample take the following action
+When agreeing a representative sample take the following action:

 Try to discuss the selection of workers verbally, either face to face or during a telephone conversation.

 Do not assume that because an employer or their agent disagrees with our position on the issue in dispute that they will not agree a sample of workers.